-Perhaps you can imagine, what it would be like, delivering your story with the same wisdom and empathy of a parent, and be pleasantly surprised by the magical transformative power of the metaphor?
+Perhaps you can imagine, what it would be like, to deliver your story with the same wisdom and empathy as a parent, and be pleasantly surprised by the magical transformative power of the metaphor.

 And that's all I will say on that matter.